 The Berkefeld research group focuses primarily on studies of the correlation of the electronic structures and chemical properties of coordination compounds.
 The main objective is to address the mechanistic details how multiple electrons or holes transfer to, within, and from a metal complex in the context of a chemical reaction.
 One goal is to identify functional structures that mediate the interconversion of electrical and chemical bond energies in an efficient manner.
 Another goal is to devise atom economic redox-chemical methodologies for the generation of reactive synthons that merge with state-of-the-art protocols for bond formation and functionalization.
 At present, we make use of the distinct physical and chemical properties of metal-sulphur bonds of late transition metal thiolate complexes for the named purposes.
 We aim for devising metal-thiolate structures based on a bottom-up approach rather than adopting structure-property relationships known from natural systems.
 Starting from a structurally and electronically flexible dithiophenolate scaffold, we have studied the mechanistic aspects of two-electron storage and reactivity using binuclear structures of nickel.
 Studies of radical-ligand complexes of the group 10 metals address a complementary topic that focusses on the properties of metal complex near-infrared chromophores and redox mechanisms for bond activation.
 Single-crystal X-ray diffraction, variable temperature magnetic spin resonance, vibrational and electronic absorption spectroscopy, and electrochemistry are routine experimental techniques used in studying electronic structure-property relations.
 Computational data from collaborators increasingly contribute to complement experimental work.

-I am indepted to the Stipendien-Fonds der Chemischen Industrie and the Eliteprogram for Postdocs of the Baden-Württemberg Stiftung for the financial support of our research projects.
+A.B. is indepted to the Stipendien-Fonds der Chemischen Industrie and the Eliteprogram for Postdocs of the Baden-Württemberg Stiftung for the financial support of research projects.

 Studying the correlation of electronic structure and chemical reactivity or physical properties requires devising model compounds that show functional behaviour.
 The following properties are of general interest.
 First, the cooperative reactivity of binuclear structures of redox active metals is investigated in the context of multiple-electron reactions.
 Second, the electronic structure-property relationship of radical-ligand metal complexes is explored.
 Third, we devise strategies for the controlled switching of structural and electronic properties of mono- and bimetallic coordination compounds by electro- and photochemical stimuli.
 Notably, all areas of research rely on the use of the same chemical entity: the transition metal-sulphur bond.
 This is possible because of the distinct coordinative and electronic properties of a family of 1,4-terphenyldithiophenols that we have developed as a ligand platform.
 More precisely, the alignment of two thiophenols at a 1,4-disubstituted π-system creates a structurally and electronically flexible donor environment that suits to support a single and multiple metal sites in different oxidation states.
 The following three examples briefly highlight the strategy that we pursue to devise defined electronic structures for detailed studies of reactivity and physical properties.